krishnakorukanti/crishna.in/README.md

   - `rome` replaced with ESLint and Prettier
 - All dependencies updated to their latest compatible versions

-## 🔍 Note on Next.js Version

-This project currently uses Next.js 13.5.8 instead of Next.js 15+ due to compatibility requirements with ContentLayer.
-We'll upgrade to Next.js 15+ once ContentLayer adds support for it.
+## 🚀 Latest Technology Stack

+This project has been successfully upgraded to the latest versions:
+- **Next.js 15.3.4** - Latest stable version with ContentLayer support
+- **React 19.1.0** - Latest version with improved performance
+- **Tailwind CSS 4.x** - Latest major version with enhanced features
+- **React Three Fiber** - For stunning 3D visual effects

 ## 🛠️ Running Locally